MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ![SharePoint tab view](../../../../assets/images/faq/tab-sp.png)

 * Tabs should be light in nature and not include complex navigation.
-* Channel tabs that have complex editing capabilities within the app should open the editor view in a multi-window rather than a tab.
+* Channel tabs with complex editing options should open the editor view in a separate window rather than another tab.
-* Channel tabs must not provide an app bar with icons in the left rail that conflicts with the main Teams navigation.
 * Tabs must not present an app bar with icons in the left rail that conflict with the main Teams navigation.
-* Tabs that have complex editing capabilities within the app should open the editor view in a multi-window rather than in the tab.
 * If there are multiple view options, consider having a tab config menu for the user to choose from.
 For example, instead of embedding a menu inside the tab, put the menu in the configuration page so the actual tab view is clean and focused.
 * Please include a *Help* tab as a static tab to advise users how to configure, sign up, and use your app.
 * Please include a *Settings* tab that is available from the app header.